One-sheet Guidance on Key Export Control Topics

 University research will not be deemed to qualify as fundamental research if:

-If research does not qualify as fundamental research, it is subject to export controls regulations, and an analysis must be undertaken to determine if export licenses must be obtained before foreign nationals may participate, or before research output is shared.
+The implications for these restrictions can be limited participation of students, limited participations of foreign nationals, limits on publication, and information security considerations (both physical and electronic).
+If research does not qualify as fundamental research, it is subject to export controls regulations, even if the subject matter of the research is not export controlled.
+In such cases, OCEC must undertake an analysis to determine if export licenses must be obtained before foreign nationals may participate, or before research output is shared.

 Are there any other reasons why information is not subject to export control regulations?